Hepatic IschemiaSymptoms, Doctors, Treatments, Advances & More

 Treatment depends on the cause.
 Low blood pressure and blood clots must be treated right away.

-Ronald Busuttil is a Transplant Surgeon in Los Angeles, California.
-Dr. Busuttil is rated as an Elite provider by MediFind in the treatment of Hepatic Ischemia.
-His top areas of expertise are Hepatic Ischemia, Liver Failure, Hepatitis, Liver Transplant, and Pancreas Transplant.
+Dr Ronald is a Transplant Surgeon practicing medicine in Los Angeles, California.
+Dr. Ronald is rated as an Elite provider by MediFind in the treatment of Hepatic Ischemia.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Hepatic Ischemia, Hepatitis, Liver Failure, Liver Transplant, and Pancreas Transplant.

-Haoming Zhou practices in Nanjing, China.
+Haoming Zhou practices practicing medicine in Nanjing, China.
 Zhou is rated as an Elite expert by MediFind in the treatment of Hepatic Ischemia.
-Their top areas of expertise are Hepatic Ischemia, Non-Alcoholic Fatty Liver Disease, Jaundice, Liver Transplant, and Pancreaticoduodenectomy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Hepatic Ischemia, Non-Alcoholic Fatty Liver Disease, Jaundice, Liver Transplant, and Pancreaticoduodenectomy.

 People generally recover if the illness causing hepatic ischemia can be treated.
 Death from liver failure due to hepatic ischemia is very rare.